pieteradejong/tvshowchat/docs/ROADMAP.md

 - Timeline mode for multi-episode queries (e.g., “Spike redemption”) with chronological markers.
 - Threaded view where each episode is a node containing the key moment and optional expansion.
 - Ability to pin episodes into a saved collection/timeline for later viewing.
+- Provide a front-end–only prototype that derives episode ordering and grouping from existing `/api/search` data.

 ### Interaction Enhancements
 - Hover previews that show the first sentence without expanding the card.